 | Ongoing annual | $316,000 - $676,000+ | Excluding one-time costs |

-The gap widens further when you factor in the risk of a bad hire.
+- The gap widens further when you factor in the risk of a bad hire.
 If the full-time CTO does not work out within the first year, you are looking at $400,000+ in sunk costs (salary paid, recruiting fees lost, severance, re-recruiting) and 12-18 months of lost progress.
-A fractional engagement that does not work out costs you one month of retainer and 60 days of notice.
+A retainer engagement that does not work out costs you one month of retainer and the agreed notice period (30-60 days depending on the rung).

 Decision Framework